I'm a paragraph. Click here to add your own text and edit me. It's easy.

 "Yes," I said, unable to hide my irritation.

-"Exactly how did it benefit her to be treated like chattel?" he challenged, and for just a moment, I questioned my motives.
+"Exactly how did it benefit her to be treated like chattel?" he challenged.

 "I didn't think she should have to sleep with other men," I responded.